ansys/pyensight/doc/source/calc_functions.rst

 type was selected, whose value is the minimum or maximum at each location (node or element) of a scalar or vector variable over the interval from timestep1 to timestep2.
 Therefore, the resultant scalar or vector is independent of time.
-If input variable is a vector then the max or min is the max or min of each component of the vector.
+If the input variable is a vector, the maximum or minimum is the maximum or minimum of each component of the vector.
 Because any derived parts may vary in size over time, this function is only allowed on model parts.
 Model parts with changing connectivity are also not allowed.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 30 70

     * - timestep1